 The lesson here.
 Learning by doing trumps learning by theory.

 Having previously looked at the importance of soft skills, and how to measure them, we’re now turning our attention to experiential learning, what it is and the pros and cons of it.
-Here at Ethical Angel, we truly believe that experiential learning is the best way to learn, and will allow you to get the most out of your employees’ precious learning and development time.
+Here at Ethical Angel, we truly believe that it is the best way to learn, and will allow you to get the most out of your employees’ precious learning and development time.
 That’s why we use it within our platform to deliver soft skills such as communication, leadership, and team management.

-So, what is Experiential Learning?
+What's Experiential Learning?

 Kolb Learning Model